Field of Study

 Application Closing Date:

-Candidates are required to have a Higher Certificate in Engineering or Science.
+Candidates are required to have a Higher Certificate in Engineering or Science (Level 6).

 A Special Purpose Award designed to meet the education and training needs of scientists and engineers, to equip them with the knowledge and skills to operate effectively in the biopharmaceutical industry.
-Practicals are delivered both at CIT and at the NiBRT facility in Dublin.
+Practicals are delivered both at CIT and at the National Institute for Bioprocessing Research & Training (NIBRT) in Dublin.